 Thinking must also include opponents in a race.
 How do opponents react to pace increases?
 How is their breathing?
-Have you or your athlete seen any of them before so know their likely tactics?
+Have you or your athlete seen any of them before so know their tactics?
 The difference between winning and not winning could come down to knowing how opponents feel, focus, to being switched on.
 So many things to think about and so many reasons why one cannot afford to let the mind wander.
-The athlete is the one running the race, he or she is the one who must make the decisions.
-The coaching process must therefore include training to think.
+The athlete is the one running the race; he or she is the one who must make the decisions.
+The coaching process must, therefore, include training to think.

 So how do you train the mind?
-The same way you train the body - practise.
-The ideal time to practise concentration is during time trials and rep sessions where there is a need to maintain a specified pace and run efficiently yet not have tactics and opponents to worry about.
-Low key, preseason or club races are ideal for training the mind, to think about tactics and other race requirements, as well as trying different tactics.
+The same way you train the body - practice.
+The ideal time to practice concentration is during time trials and rep sessions where there is a need to maintain a specified pace and run efficiently yet not have tactics and opponents to worry about.
+Low key, preseason or club races are ideal for training the mind, for thinking about tactics and other race requirements, as well as trying different tactics.